Coronavirus: New Zealand allows stranded tourists to leave | DW | 02.04.2020

 Under the new rules announced by New Zealand:

-The New Zealand government said foreign charter flights would be operated by Air New Zealand, and the first flight could leave as soon as Friday.
+The New Zealand government said foreign charter flights would be operated by Air New Zealand.

 It said further details will be announced on its COVID-19 website.